Application & Instructions

 Items that may be uploaded by the applicant include:

 - Completed Math/Science GPA worksheet.
-Note: all post-secondary math and science (biology, chemistry and physics) course work must be included, and if a course was taken twice, BOTH attempts should be included in the calculation.
+Note: all post-secondary math and science (biology, chemistry and physics) course work must be included; if a course was taken more than once, ALL attempts should be included in the calculation.

-- A personal statement, maximum one page in length, (single-spaced, 12pt. font), describing your professional goals, why you want to study that discipline, and what you hope to gain from the Pre-Medical and Health Professions Post-Baccalaureate Program specifically.
+- A personal statement, maximum one page in length, (single-spaced, 12pt. font), describing your professional goals, why you want to study that discipline, what you have done to prepare for that discipline and what you hope to gain from the Pre-Medical and Health Professions Post-Baccalaureate Program specifically.
 (You should not be using a general personal statement that you have used for other applications.)
-Note: If also planning to apply to one of our dual master's programs, you may need to include a separate, brief statement as to why you wish to pursue that degree path.
+Note: If also planning to apply to one of our dual masters programs, you may need to include a separate, brief statement as to why you wish to pursue that degree path.

-- Health resume that clearly lists each volunteer, research, shadowing, employment and/or other pre-application experiences that support your intent to pursue medical or health professional programs (eg. medical scribe, dental observations) Please provide the information in the following format: Experience, time interval, total hours, summary of activities.
+- A CV or resume that includes all of your volunteer, research, shadowing, employment and/or other pre-application experiences that support your intent to pursue medical or health professional programs (eg. medical scribe, dental observations).
+Please provide information about those experiences that includesa description of the experience, time interval, total hours, and summary of activities/responsiblities.

-- Copies of any previously submitted applications (e.g. AMCAS, AACOMAS, AADSAS, etc.) made to medical or health professional schools
+- Copies of any previously submitted professional school applications (e.g. AMCAS, AACOMAS, AADSAS, etc.) made to medical or health professional schools

-- While we do not encourage nor require you to take graduate admissions tests, please submit official score reports of all graduate tests taken. (e.g. MCAT, DAT, GRE, or OAT) You must submit copies of all official score reports.
+- We do not encourage nor require you to take graduate admissions tests, however, if you have already done so, please submit official score reports of all graduate tests taken. (e.g. MCAT, DAT, GRE, or OAT) You must submit copies of all official score reports.
+Failure to report your attempts and scores could result in your dismissal from the program, if admitted.

 Any items being mailed may be sent to: